sascha-kirch/ML_Notebooks/README.md

 # Notebooks

+## 2D FFTs
+Investigates the behavior of 2D FFTs on various test signals and images.
+It provides routines to preprocess and plot FFTs and inverse FFTs for complex signals as well as for real signals.
+Finally, it shows the impact on the reconstructed images with applied filters in the Fourier domain.

 ## GAN_distributed_training.ipynb
 In this Notebook, TensorFlow's tutorial on the [DCGAN](https://www.tensorflow.org/tutorials/generative/dcgan) is adapted to be able to train the model on TPU.
 [Check this guide](https://medium.com/@SaschaKirch/accelerated-distributed-training-with-tensorflow-on-googles-tpu-52f1fe21da33) for details on distributed training on TPU.